 Regardless of other African areas where circumcision is carried out indoors with few associates in presence, the Bagisu declared it a public function even allowing tourists to attend.
-The operation lasts one hour in which the circumciser makes three bold cuts to remove the foreskin.
-This is done before the whistle is blown to mark the exercise completed.
-The initiate raises his hands victoriously, dancing, proudly exhibiting his blooded fellow to an ululating crowd.
+After the act of circumcision the initiate would raise his hands victoriously, dancing and proudly exhibiting his blooded fellow to a ululating crowd.
 Crying during the process would mean cowardice thus forbidden.

 He is then led to the quiet place seated and wrapped in a cloth before bleeding ceases.
 He is continued to the father’s home and hand fed for three consecutive days.
 It is done before he is ritually washed and permitted to eat with own hands marking the end of the ritual.

 This is one of those last amazing experiences that can still authentically be traced on the African continent.
 Thus you must consider it when planning for your safari in Uganda.
 Love Uganda safaris will be glad if you book with us.
 We shall take you through such kind of experience even if its outside the national park.